-168 Karrinyup Road, Karrinyup WA 6018
+168 Karrinyup Road, Karrinyup WA 6018 | Monday – Friday: 7.30am to 6.30pm & Saturdays: 7.30am – 2.30pm

-Hello again beautiful people!
+Hello, again beautiful people!

 Last week I talked about shopping in general and sticking to the fresh stuff but this week I want to give you some tips on how to make smarter decisions when shopping.

-We can break this down in to food, health products and cleaning products but let’s just focus on food today as I cover specific products in a few weeks.
+We can break this down into food, health products and cleaning products but let’s just focus on food today as I cover specific products in a few weeks.

 STORY: I helped my mum a few years back clean out her pantry and she had spices in there from BEFORE I WAS BORN!
 That’s the expiry date too, she hadn’t even touched them, they were just shoved to the back for “one day”!

 I have also found that having a Thermomix allows me to make things fresh from basic ingredients and pantry staples.
-‘Thermy’ really does help you reduce your chemical load massively and we can discuss this further next week.
+‘They’ really does help you reduce your chemical load massively and we can discuss this further next week.

 Bye for now